illusion0001/orbisunjailed/dumping.md

 ### Building the dumped contents into a FAKE pkg

  * Insert the HDD back to a PC.
-You should have a few folders, the dumper.cfg and a .complete file.
+You should have a few folders and a .complete file.
 You can remove the .complete file.
- * Download and extract"
+ * Download and extract:
      * <a href="https://github.com/CyB1K/PS4-Fake-PKG-Tools-3.87/archive/refs/heads/main.zip"> FAKE PKG Tools </a>
+     * <a href="https://github.com/maxton/LibOrbisPkg/releases/tag/v0.2"> LibOrbisPKG - homebrew alternative also for MacOS and Linux </a>
   * Open GP4 Generator.
 In CUSAxxxx Dir put the directory of the -app folder on your external HDD.
 Ex: E:/CUSA43953-app
   * Select Generate GP4.
 Wait and have patience.
   * After it has been completed a "Done" should appear at the bottom.
 Select Save GP4 and save it on the root of the USB drive.